dfsmania/LaradminLTE/docs/sections/overview/what-is-laradminlte.md

 # What is LaradminLTE?

 **LaradminLTE** is a Laravel package that seamlessly integrates the powerful [AdminLTE v4](https://adminlte-v4.netlify.app) dashboard template into [Laravel](https://laravel.com/) (v10 or higher).
-Designed for modern web applications, this package provides a fast and flexible way to build responsive, maintainable, and feature-rich admin panels using Laravel [Blade components](https://laravel.com/docs/blade#components) and configuration files.
+Designed for modern web applications, this package provides a fast and flexible way to build responsive, maintainable, and feature-rich admin panels using a Laravel [Blade component](https://laravel.com/docs/blade#components) to quick access the layout and configuration files to customize it.

 > [!CAUTION]
 > **Active Development**: LaradminLTE is currently under active development.
 Features, configuration options, and behavior are subject to change until the first stable release.